survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ## Conclusion

 Using PurifyCSS can lead to a significant decrease in file size.
-It is particularly useful for static sites that rely on a heavy CSS framework.
+It is particularly valuable for static sites that rely on a heavy CSS framework.
 The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.

 To recap: